grantcolley/blazor-solution-setup/README.md

 6.7.
 Rename *MainLayout.razor* to [MainLayoutBase.razor](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/RazorComponents/Shared/MainLayoutBase.razor) and replace the contents with the following:

 > A RenderFragment represents a segment of UI content, implemented as a delegate.
-Here we let the consumers of [MainLayoutBase.razor](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/RazorComponents/Shared/MainLayoutBase.razor) to provide UI content for the LoginDisplayFragment and BodyFragment.
-The consumers will be [BlazorWebAssemblyApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorWebAssemblyApp) and [BlazorServerApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorServerApp) which we will create later.
+Here we let the consumers of [MainLayoutBase.razor](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/RazorComponents/Shared/MainLayoutBase.razor) provide UI content for the LoginDisplayFragment and BodyFragment.
+The consumers will be the Blazor apps, [BlazorWebAssemblyApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorWebAssemblyApp) and [BlazorServerApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorServerApp), which we will create later.

 ```C#
 <div class="page">